kyungrae/study/designing-data-intensive-applications/part1.md

 - They can be much more compact than the various "binary JSON" variants, since they can omit field names from the encoded data.
 - The schema is a valuable form of documentation, and because the schema is required for decoding, you can be sure that it is up to date.
-- Kepping a database of schemas allows you to check forward and backward compatiblity of schema changes, before anything is deployed.
+- Keeping a database of schemas allows you to check forward and backward compatibility of schema changes, before anything is deployed.
 - For users of statically typed programming languages, the ability to generate code from the schema is useful, since it enables type checking at compile time

 ### Modes of Dataflow

-Compatiblity is a relationship between one process that encodes the data, and another process taht decodes it.
+Compatibility is a relationship between one process that encodes the data, and another process that decodes it.
-That's a fairly abstract idea—there are many ways data can flow from one process to antoher.
+That's a fairly abstract idea—there are many ways data can flow from one process to another.

 #### Dataflow Through Databases

-Forward compatibility is often required.
-However, there is an additional snag.
-Say you add a field to a record schema, and the newer code writes a values for that new field to the database.
-Subequently, an older version of the code
+Backward compatibility is clearly necessary here; otherwise your future self won't be able to decode what you previously wrote.

+##### Different values written at different times

+Most relational databases allow simple schema changes, such as adding a new column with null default value, without rewriting existing data.
+When an old row is read, the database fills in nulls for any columns that are missing from the encoded data on disk.

+##### Archival storage

+The data dump will typically be encoded using the latest schema, even if the original encoding in the source database contained a mixture of schema versions from different eras.

 #### Dataflow Through Services: REST and RPC

 Backward compatibility is required on request and forward compatibility is required on response.

 #### Message-Passing Dataflow

 Forward compatibility is required on the producer.